switchupcb/disgo/_contribution/libraries/HTTP.md

 # HTTP

 HTTP is a protocol used to communicate resources.
 HTTP is used to create and receive thousands of requests per second from the Discord API's application commands.
-Disgo uses `fiber` to manage HTTP.
+Disgo uses `fasthttp` to manage HTTP.

 ## Libraries